| | How

 land?
 Whose home will be spared?
 Whose will be destroyed?

-When a weather system's winds reach 119 km per hour, the storm
+Order out of chaos When a weather system's winds reach 119 km per hour, the storm

 is formally called a hurricane.
 Meteorologists give the hurricane